Boccca2014/CodeGra.de/docs/user/overview.rst

 CodeGrade.

 Click 'Forgot password' in the case you have forgotten your password.
-After entering your username, a temporary link will be sent in an e-mail which allows you to reset your password.
-Please consult your institute in the case of a forgotten username or an incorrect e-mail address.
+After entering your username, a temporary link will be sent in an email which allows you to reset your password.
+Please consult your institute in the case of a forgotten username or an incorrect email address.

-.. note:: Please check your spam filter if no e-mail is received shortly after the request.
+.. note:: Please check your spam filter if no email is received shortly after the request.